 Sonic ice is a popular choice for hospitals, elementary schools, coffee shops, and restaurants.
 It has a soft, chewable texture that is appealing and functional in many settings.
 There are many commercial ice makers on the market that produce this type of ice.
 Curious how Sonic ice is made?

 In this article, we’ll show you how a typical Sonic ice maker makes soft, chewable Sonic ice for your customers or employees.

 What is Sonic Ice?

-Sonic ice comes in many names such as cubelet ice, pellet ice, or nugget ice.
+Sonic ice comes in many names such as cubelet ice, pellet ice, nugget ice, or even Chick-fil-A ice.
 The “Sonic” in the name refers to the popular drive-up food chain whose signature slushes have become a fan favorite.
 Nugget-style ice is the go-to choice for these drinks, hence the name.

 Whatever you call it, Sonic ice is a soft, chewable style of cube originally designed for hospital patients.
 Doctors wanted an ice cube that could hydrate patients who have trouble swallowing but wouldn’t harm their teeth if they bit down on the cube.
 As this ice became more popular, schools and other industries began to use it as well.

 Now, Sonic ice has become a favorite style of ice, particularly in the southern United States.